singletwinsolves/sts-website/quick-fix.md

 show_call_box: true
 ---

-# Quick Fix Linux Help – Flat-Fee Support
+# Quick Fix Flat-Fee Linux Support
 Our Get Me Out Of Trouble (“Quick-Fix”) process is a great way to get a hand with an urgent server/network issue which might only need a couple of hours of an expert’s time to resolve.
 This streamlined process is designed so that we can quickly help you on a fixed-fee basis.
 We will provide up to 4 hours of work to investigate and work on a resolution to your issue.

 # We CAN help with